AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ## **AnnounceElection**:

-To be a block producer, a user should first register to be a candidate and lock some ELF as a deposit.
+To be a block producer, a user should first register to be a candidate and lock some token as a deposit.
 If the data center is not full, the user will be added in automatically and get one weight (10 weight limited) for sharing bonus in the future.

 ```Protobuf
 rpc AnnounceElection (google.protobuf.Empty) returns (google.protobuf.Empty) {}